kogakure/website-gatsby-stefanimhoff.de/content/sketchnotes/wim-hof-method/index.md

 <div>

 Sketchnote of the **Wim Hof Method**.
-A breathing technique, which allowed him to hold 26 world records of extreme kind: Walking on Mount Everest in shorts, being dug in ice for hours.
+A breathing technique, which allowed him to hold 26 world records of the extreme kind: Walking on Mount Everest in shorts, being dug in ice for hours.

 </div>